MikolajKasprzyk/superstore_sales/README.md

 The "superstore" dataset used in this project consists of sales data from a fictional retail superstore.
 It includes information such as order details, customer information, product categories, and sales performance.

-The dataset is available in the file `Superstore_sales.csv`.
+The dataset is available in the file `superstore_sales.csv`.
 You can find the data in the `data` directory.

 ## Analysis